Top 10 Things To Do In Raiatea & Tahaa

 Get expert advice and assistance with planning your trip to the destination where tropical dreams come true!

-Whether on your own or as part of a tour, traveling the roads of Tahaa feels like traveling back in time.
-Bay after bay of emerald water and villages where not much happens, are what await you.
-Head inland for some serious views and always be on the lookout for wild hibiscus on the roadside, a flower that changes its color throughout the day!
+Whether with your own set of wheels or as part of a guided 4X4 tour, traveling the roads of Tahaa feels like traveling back in time.
+Bay after bay of emerald water and villages where not much happens are what await you.
+Head inland for some serious views, and always be on the lookout for wild hibiscus on the roadside, a flower that changes its color throughout the day!

 7. Visit A Vanilla Farm

 They don’t call Tahaa ‘the vanilla island’ for nothing.
-Some of the finest beans in the world are grown right here and you have the chance to see how it’s all done… and buy some of course.
+Some of the finest beans in the world are grown right here, and you can see how it’s all done in vanilla farms such as La Vallée de la Vanille.
 With optimal growing conditions, vanilla is the prime crop in Tahaa.
 But turning the sweet-scented flower into a bean is not an easy task.
-The insects normally responsible for pollination are nowhere to be found in French Polynesia (can’t they switch with the mosquitos?).
-So farmers have to do the delicate process by hand!
-Perhaps this explains the steep price of the beans but whatever the case may be, you can’t visit Tahaa without stopping by a vanilla farm.
+The insects responsible for pollination are not found in French Polynesia.
+So farmers have to do the delicate process by hand.

 6. Feel The Mana In Marae Taputapuatea

-If Tahaa is ‘the vanilla island’ then Raiatea is ‘the sacred island’.
+If Tahaa is ‘the vanilla island’, then Raiatea is ‘the sacred island’.
 Why?
-It’s home to THE most important ancient temple in the vast Polynesian Triangle, a newly named UNESCO World Heritage Site.
+It’s home to THE most important ancient temple in the vast Polynesian Triangle, a UNESCO World Heritage Site.
 Centuries ago, priests, chiefs, and dignitaries would somehow manage to gather here for important religious ceremonies and key decision-making.
 Even today, it’s a deeply spiritual place, shrouded in mana and super impressive.

 You may also like

-Deep, and I mean deep in the thick rainforest of Raiatea – three waterfalls are waiting to be discovered (known locally as Les Trois Cascades).
-You’ll have to cross a few rivers, maneuver around giant bamboo and somehow survive the ferocious mosquitos.
+Deep in Raiatea’s thick rainforest, three waterfalls are waiting to be discovered (known locally as Les Trois Cascades).
+You’ll have to cross a few rivers, maneuver around giant bamboo, and somehow survive the ferocious mosquitos.
 Is it worth it?
 You bet!
 The third waterfall is actually one waterfall splashing into another.
 It’s so pretty out here that producers overcome the challenges and haul their equipment out here whenever they need to shoot a nice-looking waterfall for a shampoo commercial.

 3. Spot One Of The Rarest Flowers In The World

-Shaped like a hand, unscented and totally in low numbers – nobody really knows (including scientists) why the heck the tiare apetahi only grows on the island of Raiatea and only on a specific plateau!
-Legend has it that the flower originates from the hand of a lovestruck ancient Tahitian woman, others say it somehow came from Hawaii.
-It ain’t easy spotting the flower, with a challenging seven-hour hike.
+Shaped like a hand, unscented, and totally in low numbers – nobody really knows (including scientists) why the heck the tiare apetahi only grows on the island of Raiatea and only on Temehani Plateau!
+Legend has it that the flower originates from the hand of a lovestruck ancient Tahitian woman; others say it somehow came from Hawaii.
+It isn’t easy spotting the flower, with a challenging seven-hour hike.
 But when you find it – consider yourself part of an exclusive botanical club.

 2. Find The Perfect Beach